scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, but then played trivia and had dinner out.

+### Day 116

+Soylent for lunch and then went out to a new pizza place my friends wanted to try.

+### Day 117

+Ate pizza rolls today because it was my lazy day off and I figure'd I'd just eat healthy the next day.

+### Day 118

+Unexpected brunch outing today, but had soylent for the rest of the day.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/